ClementineOldfield/pokemon-terminal-app/README.md

 Design Brief
 ======

+    In groups of 2 create a Ruby terminal application (app).
+    It can be something to entertain, to surprise, to solve a problem, to inform, to compute, etc.

 <!-- Description of the app, including:
 Purpose -->
 The purpose of the program is to simulate a battle between pokemon until one loses by reaching zero health after loops of attacks from victorious opponent.